 Tower of Hercules

-The ancient Tower of Hercules lighthouse has been an iconic lighthouse at the entrance of La Coruña harbour for over 2,000 years and today is one of the oldest Roman lighthouses still in operation in the world.
-Built on a 57-metre high rock, the lighthouse can be seen from a distance of 32 miles.
+The ancient Tower of Hercules lighthouse is an iconic lighthouse that has stood at the entrance of La Coruña harbour for over 2,000 years.
+Built on a 57-metre high rock, the Tower of Hercules - one of the oldest Roman lighthouses still in operation in the world - can be seen from a distance of 32 miles.